tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 This is clearly optimal, in that disseminating a block already takes *O(n)* transmissions.

-LinBFT is designed to be implemented for permissionless, public blockchain systems and takes into account anonymous participants without a public-key infrastructure, PoS, rotating leader and a dynamic participant set [[31]].
+LinBFT is designed to be implemented for permissionless, public blockchain systems and takes into account anonymous participants without a public-key infrastructure, PoS, rotating leader and dynamic participant set [[31]].

 For instance, participants can be anonymous, without a centralized public key infrastructure (PKI) public key among themselves, and participate in a distributed key generation (DKG) protocol required to create threshold signatures, both of which are communication-heavy processes.